 On July 21st, Maxwell Williams led an international Wikipedia Edit Day.
 From Amsterdam to Montreal and LA, we edited a great number of Wikipedia pages on aromatic substances, aromatic molecules, and various perfumers.

-On Monday nights, we organized a great variety of evenings, from a workshop about sex smells, to lab security.
-We ended the intensive month with a big Olfactory Game Show, led by Kendra Gaeta.
+We closed the intensive smelling month with a bang in a big Olfactory Game Show, led by Kendra Gaeta.

 Bodily fludis, medicine and beauty products